nsimms25/NLP-Customer-Review/README.md

 ├── app/
 │   └── main.py                   # Streamlit or FastAPI app for demo
 │
-├── requirements.txt
+├── requirements.txt              # Dependencies
-├── README.md
+├── README.md                     # Project overview
-└── setup.py                     # Optional for packaging
+└── setup.py                      # Optional for packaging as a module